bamarasingam/BEV-growth-washington/README.md

 ### Sources
+Additional sources for various tips/tricks used in notebooks are refrenced within the cell which the inspiration was used for.
 #### Dataset Links
 All dataset links can be found within notebooks in the cell where they are refrenced/pulled
 - https://catalog.data.gov/dataset/electric-vehicle-population-size-history